SaggyTroy/Engineering_Portfolio/_posts/2025-11-02-mit-motorsports--amy25-power-steering.md

         <img src="{{ page.image }}" alt="Featured image" class="post-cover" style="max-width:400px;width:100%;height:auto;flex:0 0 320px;display:block;margin:0 8px 0 0;">
         <div style="flex:1;min-width:220px;border:1px solid #e6e6e6;padding:16px;background:#fbfbfb;border-radius:6px;box-sizing:border-box;">
             <h3 style="margin:0 0 0.5rem;padding-top: 0;">Introduction</h3>
             <p style="margin:0;">For the Model Year 2026 season, my team is pioneering its <strong>first-ever driverless racecar</strong>, a significant leap toward competing in the Formula Student Driverless event.
-To enable real-world validation of our robust autonomous algorithms, I led the design, manufacturing, and integration of a <strong>high-torque power steering system</strong> for the MY25 race car.
-This retrofit replaces manual steering with an electromechanical actuator, enabling precise, rapid control for autonomous testing and positioning MIT Motorsports for success in driverless racing.</p>
+To enable real-world validation of our autonomous algorithms, I led the design, manufacturing, and integration of a <strong>high-torque power steering system</strong> for the MY25 race car.
+This retrofit replaces manual steering with an electromechanical actuator, enabling precise, rapid control and positioning MIT Motorsports for success in driverless racing.
+Additionally, as testing for the MY26 vehicle began early in the fall, the project ran over the summer term, offering a valuable opportunity to deliver under tight timelines and manage overlapping commitments.</p>
         </div>
     </div>
     <div style="flex:0;">
-        <h3 style="margin:0 0 0.5rem;">Sponsorship Outreach</h3>
+        <h2 style="margin:0 0 0.5rem; text-align: center">Sponsorship Outreach</h2>
         <p style="margin:0 0 0.5rem;">Starting off this power steering project required <strong>emailing motor companies for possible sponsorships</strong>.
 As I was working with a very limited budget off the remaining funds from the MY25 season, securing a motor sponsorship was key to creating a reliable, robust system.
 After researching and emailing dozens of different companies, I was very fortunate to have secured a sponsorship with <strong>Maxon Motor</strong>, a motor company known for being a leading manufacturer of high-precision, high-quality electric drive systems.
-With this sponsorship, I not only secured a <strong>motor set valued at over $2500 consisting of a BLDC Flat motor, a planetary gearbox, a MILE encoder, and a high-end motor controller</strong>, but I also guaranteed a <strong>continuing partnership and motor supply for the MY26 season.</strong></p>
+With this sponsorship, I not only secured a <strong>motor set valued at over $2500</strong> consisting of a BLDC Flat motor, a planetary gearbox, a MILE encoder, and a high-end motor controller, but I also guaranteed a <strong>continuing partnership and motor supply for the MY26 season.</strong></p>
         <section style="display:flex;justify-content:center;align-items:center;gap:40px;flex-wrap:wrap;margin:40px auto;max-width:1200px;">
         <figure style="flex:1 1 45%;max-width:300px;text-align:center;margin:0;">
             <img src="/assets/img/uploads/motor.jpeg" alt="Left image"